 Thanks to extensive co-ordination activities, the sequence of skid preparation and shipping have been aligned to an optimised delivery schedule directly linked with the construction programme in order to have the skids erected at site "just in time".
 The main objective has been to minimise the movement and storage of the skids in a congested area on site during the construction phase to prevent possible damage.
-Applying this well-established operation mode that has already been used by KT for other projects, once the skid is delivered to the site it is ready for quick erection and
+Applying this well-established operation mode that has already been used by KT for other projects, once the skid is delivered to the site it is ready for quick erection and start-up.

-In this project KT has had to deal with many technological issues, which have been overcome thanks to the experience. flexibility and problem solving attitude of the engineering team.
+ISSUE 370 SULPHUR MAY-JUNE 2017 In this project KT has had to deal with many technological issues, which have been overcome thanks to the experience, flexibility and problem solving attitude of the engineering team.